Juldarod/shop-mattress/README.md

 ## `yarn install` or `npm install`

-Installs all the dependencies needed to the project to run.
+Installs all the dependencies needed to run the project.

 ## `yarn start` or `npm run start`

 Runs the app in the development mode.<br />
 Open http://localhost:3000 to view it in the browser.

-## Run tests
+## Testing the app

+Go to the project directory, then run:

 ## `yarn test` or `npm run test`